Mood boosting foods: Try these 10 foods for good mood & energy

 4. Walnuts

-Lingo tip: Keep walnuts on hand for an easy snack – in your desk drawer, purse or book bag, or in your car.
+Lingo tip: Keep walnuts on hand for an easy snack – in your desk drawer, handbag or rucksack, or in your car.

 5. Coffee

 Cognitive benefits from coffee are typically attributed to caffeine, but there are many compounds in coffee that likely have a synergistic effect on mood, including the amino acid L-theanine and chlorogenic acids.
-Benefits are seen around 100 mg caffeine per day, which is the amount of caffeine in 240 mL (about one cup) of brewed coffee (moderation is up to 400 mg per day).
-(11)
+Benefits are seen at around 100 milligrams of caffeine per day, which is the amount of caffeine in 240 millilitres (about one cup) of brewed coffee (moderation is up to 400 milligrams per day).11

 Lingo tip: Glucose responses to caffeine vary by individual, and black coffee generally is the most glucose friendly.
-If you don't take your coffee black coffee, stick to adding in unsweetened milk and limit added sugars.
+If you don't take your coffee black, stick to adding in unsweetened milk and limit added sugars.

-Folate, the B vitamin in these greens, supports the body making the neurotransmitters serotonin, norepinephrine, and dopamine, which are all strongly linked to mental health.
-(1) What’s more, around 90% of your body's serotonin is made in the gut, (12) which is affected by dietary factors like fibre.
-In fact, high vegetable intakes (>8 portions per day) is associated with higher positive affect, lower negative affect, and greater eudaemonic well-being.
-(1)
+Folate, the B vitamin in these greens, supports the body making the neurotransmitters serotonin, norepinephrine, and dopamine, which are all strongly linked to mental health.1 What’s more, around 90% of your body's serotonin is made in the gut,12 which is affected by dietary factors like fibre.
+In fact, high vegetable intakes (>8 portions per day) are linked to feeling happier, having fewer negative emotions, and experiencing a greater sense of wellbeing.1

-Lingo tip: See how many meals you can add greens to: toss a handful of spinach into scrambled eggs at breakfast, dip broccoli in hummus for a filling snack, have a side of roasted brussels sprouts with your dinner.
+Lingo tip: See how many meals you can add greens to: toss a handful of spinach into scrambled eggs at breakfast, dip broccoli in houmous for a filling snack, have a side of roasted Brussels sprouts with your dinner.

 9. Fermented foods